cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 #### Tracking sessions

-You can enable Amplitude to start tracking session events by setting `configuration.defaultTracking.sessions` to `true`.
-Refer to the code sample below.
+When you set `configuration.defaultTracking.sessions: true`, you instruct Amplitude to track session events.

 ```dart
 Amplitude(